 John started at the Boston Globe in 2006 as a Northeastern co-op student and worked his way up to staff reporter where he primarily covered breaking news, working closely with public safety officials across New England.
 He left after 2011 to become Deputy Press Secretary to legendary Boston Mayor Thomas M. Menino.
 In the Mayor’s Office, John helped handle everything from crisis management, to ribbon cuttings, to internal communications.
 He also worked with other city agencies and their press officers to pitch story ideas to the local media.

-John teaches public relations classes at Northeastern University and Lasell College and has a knack for bringing out the best in people.
+John teaches journalism and public relations at Northeastern University and Lasell University and has a knack for bringing out the best in people.
 He loves bringing teams together and likes to use his diverse interests to come up with new and interesting ways to help clients.
 John lives in Groveland and is married with two young daughters.